desterhuizen/desterhuizen.github.io/_posts/2021-10-20-hacktivity-ctf-mobile.md

 ## Letfs find that in the decompiled code
 ```
-mv react_native_source/null.cache ./     # I move the null cache as it is the original data blob.
-It hides the results.
 grep -R "Insert the pin to show the reactor codes" react_native_source/*

 react_native_source/399.js:      'Insert the pin to show the reactor codes.'